 Who Are We

-Financial Spreads is a trading name of Clear Investor Ltd which is an appointed representative of Finsa Europe Limited.
-Finsa Europe Ltd is a company registered in England and Wales with company number 07073413 and whose registered office is 9th Floor, 30 Crown Place, London, EC2A 4ES and who is registered with the Information Commissioner under No. ZA101323.
+- Financial Spreads is a trading name of Finsa Europe Limited, a company registered in the United Kingdom with company number 07073413, whose registered office is 9th Floor, 30 Crown Place, London, EC2A 4ES and is authorised and regulated by the Financial Conduct Authority (FCA) registration number 525164.

-What kind of personal information do we collect
+What personal information do we collect

 We also keep records of your trading behaviour, including a record of:

 - your preference for certain types of products and services